bhattlab/kraken2_classification/README.md

 # kraken2_classification
 Short read classification with the kraken2 program

-## Introduction
-[Kraken2](http://ccb.jhu.edu/software/kraken/) is a short read classification system that is fast and memory efficient.
-It allows you to assign a taxonomic identification to each read from a sequencing run.
-Kraken assigns each read to the lowest commen ancestor (LCA) of all sequences it alignes to.
-Through the use of the Bracken package, you can also get accurate estimates of proportions of different species.
-This guide will cover some of the basics, but the full [manual](http://ccb.jhu.edu/software/kraken/MANUAL.html) is quite good and has more detail.

 ## Installation
+Run the below.
+It is also tasteful to copy datasets.tsv and config.yaml to a working directory for modification and workflow execution.
 ```
 conda env create -f classification2.yaml
 ```

 ## Usage
 Run the following in an interactive session, or submit it as a job.
 Do not add `--profile scg` as is typically done with other workflows.
+By default, samples are classified using the high quality genbank database (see Databases section below) and postprocessed/visualized at the genus level.
+Edit the config.yaml file to change this behavior.

 ```
 source activate classification2
 snakemake -s path/to/Snakefile --configfile config.yaml